Skip to main content

 How Genki Compares on Price

-• Genki Explorer: ~780 EUR/year (comprehensive health insurance)
+• Genki Traveler: ~780 EUR/year (comprehensive health insurance)

 • Heymondo Long Stay: ~900-1,400 USD/year (travel insurance with extras)

-Is Genki more expensive than SafetyWing?
-Yes, especially on the Explorer plans.
-But the comparison is misleading because they are fundamentally different products.
+Yes, Genki Traveler costs more than SafetyWing — but they’re fundamentally different products.
 SafetyWing covers emergencies.
 Genki covers your ongoing health.
-If you would otherwise pay out of pocket for every doctor visit, blood test, and dental cleaning while abroad, the Explorer plan frequently pays for itself within a few routine visits.
+If you pay out of pocket for doctor visits abroad, Genki Traveler pays for itself within a few routine visits.
+Deciding between the two?
+See our SafetyWing vs Genki comparison.

 What Genki Covers (and What It Doesn’t)